iCliniq Logo

 Welcome to icliniq.com.

-Specific immunoglobulin E (IgE) testing to allergens is not as accurate as skin prick allergy testing.
+Specific immunoglobulin E (IgE) testing for allergens is not as accurate as skin prick allergy testing.
 It is possible to have a negative result in one and a positive in another.
 The factors affecting the result could be the test itself or the reagents and the lab.

 I suggest skin prick allergy testing.
 This is the gold standard for allergy diagnosis.
 The allergens you have tested positive for are all foods that are slightly less important in your condition as they are more likely to be caused by inhalant aeroallergens.

-Have you checked sensitivities for aeroallergens for your allergy or sinus symptoms?
-Did they check sensitivities to dust mites, cockroaches, insects, funguses, pollens, and animal dander?
-Please reply for further management.
+2. Did they check sensitivities to dust mites, cockroaches, insects, funguses, pollens, and animal dander?

 Patient's Query